Charles-J97/run-linux-with-riscv-emulators/README.md

 When you can see `#` after input the username and password, you can use your own linux operating system.
 Notice you are now in `/root` in the mini-OS, you can use `pwd` and `ls` commands to get familiar with the mini-OS.
 To close the mini-OS, just input `poweroff`.

 ## The second way to run linux kernel
 Well, the first way is so simple and transparent that you are not able to know the whole process to build the mini-OS.
-But the second way can tell you the whole process.
+However, the second way can tell you the entire process.

 ### Prerequisites
 ```